How to Detect Branches in Clusters¶

 The BranchDetector

-’s main parameters are very similar to HDBSCAN.
+’s main parameters are very similar to

 .
 The leaf and Excess of Mass (EOM) strategies are used to select branches from the condensed hierarchies.
-By default, branches are only reflected in the final labelling for clusters that have 3 or more branches (at least one bifurcation).branch_selection_persistence
+By default, branches are only reflected in the final labelling for clusters that have 3 or more branches (at least one bifurcation).cluster_selection_epsilon

 Two parameters are unique to the BranchDetector